FC København

 It took me

-to Kongens Nytorv Metro station near to some of the sights I’d taken in earlier
+to Kongens Nytorv Metro station near some of the sights I’d taken in earlier

-to catch a train direct.
+to catch a train directly.
 I’d ample time on arrival to grab some comfort food at

 slept all the way before catching a train to Victoria and then a couple of

 night buses home.
-The poor drivers doing that job.
+The poor drivers who did that job.
 Drunk French rugby fans,

 tired lad when I eventually got to bed at 3am after a bite to eat and didn’t